-To help you plan your holiday, we have separated the places to visit in New Zealand between the North and South Island.
+To help you get the most of your New Zealand Itinerary, we have provided suggestions on both the North and South Island.

 Located only a two-hour drive southeast of Auckland, the Coromandel Peninsula (or simply the Coromandel as it is usually called) has all the ingredients for an epic road trip.
 Even though the area is relatively small, it is so packed with things to see and do that you can easily spend a whole week driving from one amazing sight to the other.